itsmoops/my-retail/README.md

 I used an existing boilerplate that I have been working on in my spare time.
 Some of this may be overkill, but I wanted to show some of the tools that I use in personal projects.

+Unfortunately, the buzzer ran out and I was unable to get tests running in the time alotted.
+You can see the skeletons of the jest tests I was beginning to set up.

 The case study is published on Firebase hosting here: https://myretail-case-study.firebaseapp.com/